Many different types of plastics can be used when developing new products. The right choice depends on the application-specific criteria.

 There is still a large market for transparent plastic substitute glass.
 The PC (polycarbonate) is ideal for motorcycle windshields, plastic eyeglasses and lightweight housings.

 This category includes plastic materials such as ABS, nylon (polyamide), PEEK (polyetherketone) and POM (polyformaldehyde).
-They are rigid, rigid, temperature-resistant and low-friction.
-Also, PEEK, ABS and nylon can all be printed in 3D to provide more design options.
+They are rigid, temperature-resistant and low-friction.
+Also, PEEK, ABS and nylon can all be printed through fast 3D printing service to provide more design options.

 Some products made of engineered plastics include ball bearings, gears and shafts, shanks, plastic gun bodies, switches and other weight-loss parts for automotive and aerospace applications.

 All plastics have a degree of flexibility.
 Many products do not require high strength, but must be flexible without being completely deformed.

 PP (polypropylene) is the king of plastic that makes the hinges of the activity, as seen on the lid of a shampoo bottle or pill dispenser.
 The plastic can bend thousands of times before breaking, which happens to be during the life of the product.